RESOURCES

 SESAC - Society of European Stage Authors & Composers

+DSP’s (digital service providers) are ripping you off.
 When you accept a distributor’s terms of service you often sign away most of your rights and income, allow them to remix your music without compensation, train AI with your intellectual property, and more.
 All of this devalues you and your work as an artist.
 DSP’s are how corporations have regained control over independent musicians.
 So what is the fix?
 Independent musicians have to:

 Work smarter and not just harder